northpolesec/santa/README.md

 # Sync Servers

+* Santa can synchronize its settings and policies with a management server, allowing for very rapid configuration changes.

+  North Pole Security sells a sync server called [Workshop](https://northpole.security), which implements all of the available functionality in Santa.

-* The `santactl` command-line client includes a flag to synchronize with a management server, which uploads events that have occurred on the machine and downloads new rules.
-There are several open-source servers you can sync with:
+  There are also several open-source servers you can sync with:

     * [Moroz](https://github.com/groob/moroz) - A simple golang server that
       serves hardcoded rules from simple configuration files.